lohitpt252003/backend-for-annaforces/README.md

 The `services/problem_service.py` is responsible for managing problems.
 It handles the creation of new problems, including validation of the problem data.

+#### Problem Management

+Problems are added and managed manually by directly modifying the `DATA` repository.
+The backend services will then read and serve these problems.

+### Utils

+The `utils` directory contains utility functions used throughout the backend application.

+#### JWT Token

+The `jwt_token.py` module provides functions for generating and verifying JSON Web Tokens (JWTs) for user authentication.

 ## Security Enhancements

 Recent updates have focused on improving the security posture of the backend.
 Key enhancements include: